 Cafes and restaurants

-Restaurants will be open for breakfast, lunch and dinner, throughout Chinatown, Docklands, Federation Square, Lygon Street (Carlton) and Southgate.
+Restaurants will be open for breakfast, lunch and dinner throughout Chinatown, Docklands, Federation Square, Lygon Street (Carlton) and Southgate.
 We’ve put together a few delicious options for footy fanatics, families or friends, just a short walk from the parade route.

-Gazi’s an all-day diner that serves sophisticated, fun Greek street food.
+Gazi’s an all-day diner serves sophisticated, yet fun Greek street food.
 Enjoy traditional Greek classics with a modern twist, like the soft shell crab souvlakakia, wood-fired meat roasted on the spit or classic Greek dips and salad.
 Open 12pm until late over the Grand Final weekend.

-Bluetrain is famous for hearty meals, efficient services and value for money – the perfect place to bring hungry kids!
-With pizza, pasta, steak, seafood and kid’s meals available, this place offers fun, casual dining with great views of the river.
+Bluetrain is famous for hearty meals, efficient service and value for money – the perfect place to bring hungry kids.
+With pizza, pasta, steak, seafood and a kid’s meals available, this place offers fun, casual dining with great views of the river.
 They’re open all weekend, with a slightly later 12pm start on the Friday.

 For many more delicious options, head to What’s On Melbourne.

-Many businesses in the city are open Friday and Saturday, so beat the usual crowds and make a day of it.
-Here are the open times for things to do in the city on the Friday public holiday.
+Many businesses in the city are still open on Friday, so beat the usual crowds and make a day of it.

 - Collins234: 12pm – 5pm